310mc/https-310mc.github.io-tl/source/_posts/motor_show/snails_pace.md

 {% bubble Aira %}
 Ahaha… I mean, I wasn’t popular at all as an idol, so…

-But as part of Alkaloid, I’ve been able to play an active role in all sorts of stuff, like MDM.
+But as part of ALKALOID, I’ve been able to play an active role in all sorts of stuff, like MDM.

 It feels like I can finally do the dazzling idol activities I’ve always dreamed of… I’m *super* pumped up! ♪